kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 **CRAIG BOX: Yes, your Twitter handle is CoffeeArtGirl.
 Does that mean that you'll be spending some time working on your lattes?**

 SAVITHA RAGHUNATHAN: I am very bad at making lattes.
 The coffee art means that I used to [make art with coffee](https://twitter.com/KubernetesPod/status/1423188323347177474/photo/1).
 You get  instant coffee powder and just mix it with water.
-You get the colors, very beautiful brown colors.
+You get the colours, very beautiful brown colours.
 I used to make art using that.

 And I love coffee.
 So I just combined all the words together.
 And I had to come up with it in a span of one hour or so because I was joining this 'meet our contributors' panel.
-And Paris asked me like, "do you have a Twitter handle?"
+And Paris asked me, "do you have a Twitter handle?"
 I was planning to create one, but I didn't have the time.

 I'm like, well, let me just think what I could just come up with real quick.
 So I just came up with that.
 So that's the story behind my Twitter handle.
 Everyone's interested in it.
 You are not the first person you have asked me or mentioned about it.
 So many others are like, why coffee art?